 Cable binders are fasteners that bundle up your cables or wires together to keep them organized and it also prevents cables from damaging.
 Cable binder comes in different sizes, lengths, materials, and even colors.

 Touching isn’t necessarily a problem, but not ideal at all!
 It can cause a “problem” if the heatsink got very hot and melted the wire insulation.

 How can I hide my gaming wires?

-Organize your USB cables first, then use a cable box to put all your wires in the box including the extension connected with desktop power cable, monitor cable, LED light’s cable(s). keep the box in a position where an electric outlet is nearby.
+Organize your USB cables first, then use a cable box to put all your wires in the box including the extension connected with the desktop power cable, monitor cable, and LED light’s cable(s). keep the box in a position where an electric outlet is nearby.

 How do I hide my power supply cables?

 Start planning your cable routing by working backward, by plugging them into your components first.
 Once you’ve got the cables connected wrap them to the back of the case using the closest cable grommets.
 Now that your cables are routed to the back of the case connect them to their respective port on the PSU now you can begin securing your cables with zip ties to keep them organized.